Online Clinical and Drug Information Resource Portal for Pharmacists & Doctors

 Recently, advances in molecular biology and genetics have generated considerable interest in the mechanisms and management of corticosteroid-induced ocular hypertension and glaucoma.
 This article reviews the literature on the subject and offers some advice on prevention and management.

-Source: bmctoday.net
+Source: bmctoday.com

 Register to Access Content: No

-Resource Last Checked: 24/03/13 Link Error: Report It
+Last Checked: 19/05/14 Link Error: Report It

 Age-related macular degeneration